Skip to content

 Basic Configuration#

-Configure the plugin behavior in your app-config.yaml:
+Configure the plugin in your app-config.yaml:

 aiRules: